How Much Does a Conservatory Cost?

 Conservatory Roof Replacement & Repair Costs

-After a while, your conservatory roof may need to be repaired for a number of reasons, including:
+After a while, your conservatory roof may need to be repaired.

 The cost of a polycarbonate roof ranges from £2200 to £2700 for a lean-to conservatory, while an Edwardian conservatory can cost around £3400 to £6700.